rishigb/aws-iot-intel/CSDK/README.md

 **Generate the necessary certificates:**

-You can follow the instructions found here: https://github.com/intel-iot-devkit/aws-iot-intel on how to generate certificates and activate them
+You can follow the instructions found here: https://github.com/intel-iot-devkit/aws-iot-intel on how to generate certificates and activate them.

 You will need:
 * privateKey.pem